Aug. 16: Event briefs

 On Sunday, Aug.
 19, over 500 surfers, scientists and cancer survivors will unite for the 25th annual Luau and Legends of Surfing Invitational, a unique beachside fundraiser that supports cancer research at Moores Cancer Center at UC San Diego Health.
 The local community is invited to watch the surfing invitational—free for spectators—where teams of four are paired with a surfing legend for a friendly competition.
 Following, the ticketed luau will feature Polynesian dance, live music, a tropical buffet and live and silent auctions.
 The unique beachside fundraiser has raised over $8 million since it began 25 years ago.

-Festivities kick off at 7 a.m., at the beach near Scripps Pier in La Jolla, where teams of four are paired with a surfing legend for a friendly competition.
+Festivities kick off at 7 a.m., at the beach near Scripps Pier in

 The Luau follows at 11 a.m. with musical entertainment by Gary Hoey, who wrote the soundtrack to Endless Summer II; a tropical buffet; and live and silent auctions featuring surf-inspired artwork, unique surfboards and vacation packages.

 Featured artwork will be presented by painter, designer and illustrator Josh “Shag” Agle.
 Odonate is supporting the event as the title sponsor.
 For more information about sponsorship opportunities, team entries, tickets and event activities, call (858) 822-6623 or visit luaulegendsofsurfing.org

 Beach Blanket Movie Night will be held at Fletcher Cover in Solana Beach Saturday, Aug.
 25, from 5-10 p.m.
 The event will feature the Disney film “Moana.”
 Admission is free.
 The event will include live music by Tower 7, silent auction items and more.
 Bring a beach chair, blanket and cash for food and the silent auction.